dsanchor/MCW-Analyzing-text-with-Azure-Machine-Learning-and-Cognitive-Services/Hands-on lab/Setup Guide.md

    - Trial subscriptions will not work.
 You will run into issues with Azure resource quota limits.
    - Subscriptions with access limited to a single resource group will not work.
 You need the ability to deploy multiple resource groups.

-## Before the hands-on lab
+## Setup guide

 Duration: 45 minutes

-In this exercise, you set up your environment for use in the rest of the hands-on lab.
-You should follow all steps provided _before_ attending the Hands-on lab.
+In this exercise, you set up your environment for use in the rest of the deployment.
+You should follow all steps provided in the setup guide.

 > **Important**: Many Azure resources require globally unique names.
 Throughout these steps, the word "SUFFIX" appears as part of resource names.
 You should replace this with your Microsoft alias, initials, or other value to ensure uniquely named resources.